torbjro/lst_cli_tool/readme.md

 ![Example from this repository](./docs/example.png "Example from this repository")

+Note that there us a recurstion depth, and if it is reached, the directory will have `(.)` at the end of the direcotry name.
+In addition, a maximum of 10 files/directories will be displayed from each directory.
+If this limit is reached, it will display `...`.
+These parameters can be changed in the code.

 ## Installation and setup

 Run these commands in the directory you want to clone the repo: